 {% endwith %}

-In this example,sidebarTitleandsidebarKeywordsThese variables are only{% with %}and{% endwith %}within the tag wrapper<aside>The element is valid internally.
-Once you leave this area, these two variables will no longer be accessible, ensuring the locality and non-interference of variables.
+In this example,sidebarTitleandsidebarKeywordsThese two variables are only in{% with %}and{% endwith %}tags wrapped in<aside>The element is valid inside.
+Once outside this area, these variables will no longer be available, ensuring the locality and non-interference of the variables.

 {% include "partials/header.html" with pageTitle="关于我们" activeNavItem="about" %}

-Andpartials/header.htmlin the template, you can use them directly{{ pageTitle }}and{{ activeNavItem }}Render the corresponding content to achieve the reusability and dynamicity of the header template.
-You can pass multiple variables at once, just separate them with spaces.withafterward with spaces.key="value"and it's done.
+and in thepartials/header.htmlYou can use it directly in the template.{{ pageTitle }}and{{ activeNavItem }}Render the corresponding content to achieve the reusability and dynamicization of the header template.
+You can pass multiple variables at one time, just separate them with spaces.withAfter that, separate them with spaces.key="value"And that's it.

-UsesetLabel is defined as a variable in the current template
+UsesetThe tag defines a variable in the current template

-Define a variable and assign it a value, the syntax is very intuitive:)
+Define a variable and assign it a value, the syntax is very intuitive:

 {% set totalViews = archive.Views + 100 %}